 The pro forma financial information is presented in accordance with preparation guidelines specified by the SEC.
-The pro forma presentation is intended to reflect the hypothetical impact on the historical financial statements if the merger transaction had occurred, with respect to the income statement as of January 1, 2004, the beginning of the pro forma period.
+The pro forma presentation is intended to reflect the hypothetical impact on the historical financial statements if the merger transaction had occurred, with respect to the balance sheet as of the end of the pro forma period, December 31, 2004, and with respect to the income statement as of January 1, 2004, the beginning of the pro forma period.
+This pro forma presentation also reflects the effect of the US\$4.6 million payment that was required in connection with the exercise of withdrawal rights (derecho a retiro) by the Company's and Masisa's shareholders under Chilean law in connection with the merger.
 This pro forma presentation does not give effect to any changes that may have been anticipated by management in 2004 to achieve consolidated cost savings nor other changes that may result from implementation of operational or strategic changes.